International Telecommunication Union: Member states

 Membership of ITU is open to all member states of the United Nations.
-There are currently 193 member states of the ITU, including all UN member states except the Republic of Palau.
-The most recent member state to join the ITU is South Sudan, which became a member on 14 July 2011.
+There are currently 194 member states of the ITU, including all UN member states.
+The most recent member state to join the ITU is Republic of Palau, which became a member on 19 September 2024.
 Palestine was admitted as a United Nations General Assembly observer in 2010.

-Pursuant to UN General Assembly Resolution 2758 (XXVI) of 25 October 1971—which recognized the People's Republic of China (PRC) as "the only legitimate representative of China to the United Nations" —on 16 June 1972 the ITU Council adopted Resolution No. 693 which "decided to restore all its rights to the People’s Republic of China in ITU and recognize the representatives of its Government as the only representatives of China to the ITU ".
+Pursuant to UN General Assembly Resolution 2758 (XXVI) of 25 October 1971—which recognized the People's Republic of China (PRC) as "the only legitimate representative of China to the United Nations"—on 16 June 1972 the ITU Council adopted Resolution No. 693 which "decided to restore all its rights to the People's Republic of China in ITU and recognize the representatives of its Government as the only representatives of China to the ITU ".
 Taiwan and the territories controlled by the Republic of China (ROC), received a country code, being listed as "Taiwan, China."

 Sector members

-In addition to the 193 Member States, the ITU includes close to 900 "sector members"—private organizations like carriers, equipment manufacturers, media companies, funding bodies, research and development organizations, and international and regional telecommunication organizations.
+In addition to the 194 Member States, the ITU includes close to 900 "sector members"—private organizations like carriers, equipment manufacturers, media companies, funding bodies, research and development organizations, and international and regional telecommunication organizations.
 While nonvoting, these members may still play a role in shaping the decisions of the Union.

 The sector members are divided as follow: